websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

-# Creating Page Fragments with the Fragments Toolkit
+# Using the Fragments Toolkit

 The Fragments Toolkit helps you package Fragments and Collections created using your own tools.
 It takes only three steps to learn how to use it: